luluco250/MagicENBFallout4/README.md

 ## Description

 My own set of shaders for ENB for Fallout 4.
-This preset aims for *actual* realism and performance.
+This preset aims for *actual* realism (with some filmic deviations) and performance.
 If your game runs at a solid 60 FPS on vanilla, it'll continue to do so under these effects.

 This is a work in progress, so not all shaders are complete and some things might break or not be optimized enough.
 It's completely usable though.